Reboot-Codes/clover/docs/docs/components/01-clover-hub/server/warehouse/repos/manifest/directives.md

 ## @builtin

 `@builtin` resolves to the applicable built-in RFQDN for this area of the manifest.
 For CloverHub, this will usually resolve to `com.reboot-codes.clover`.
 Or, for CORE (like expression packs), `com.reboot-codes.clover.CORE`.
+You can also use built-in directives for specific domains:

+- `@builtin:clover`: `com.reboot-codes.clover`
+- `@builtin:core`: `com.reboot-codes.clover.CORE`

 ## @import